Jinxit/push-on-change/README.md

 ## Example

-    $ ./push-on-change.py "ls -l" 10 LS
+    $ ./push-on-change.py "ls | wc -l" 10 "File count"

-This will execute "ls -l" every 10 seconds, and once the output changes it will notify your device with the title "LS".
+This will check your current directory every 10 seconds, and once the number of files in the directory changes, it will notify your device using the title "File count".